AndrasE/port/README.md

 ## Run 🚀

-HTML, CSS, vanilla-JS only you will just need to clone it:
+HTML, CSS, vanilla-JS only, you just need to clone it:

 ```sh
 $ git clone https://github.com/AndrasE/port